ArcanaXIX/ArcanaXIX/README.md

 ## Leo "ArcanaXIX"
 Musician, programmer, multimedia artist, person-who-wears-many-hats.
-Developer of "Amadeus: A Riddle for Thee."

 If there is one thing I learned from my 2 years working in IT, it's how to document!